4tronix/TestStuff/README.md

 // Set all FireLeds to Green (hard-coded RGB color) bitbot.setLedColor(0x00FF00)
-// Set all FireLeds to Green (built-in colour selection) bitbot.setLedColor(mbColors.Green)
+// Set all FireLeds to Green (built-in colour selection) bitbot.setLedColor(BBColors.Green)

 // Clear all leds
 bitbot.ledClear()

-// Set the FireLed at position 0 to 4 to selected colour.
+// Set the FireLed at position 0 to 11 to selected colour.
 // eg. set Fireled 3 to Red
 bitbot.setPixelColor(3, 0xff0000)